Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 ./edge-save-images.sh --source-registry registry.suse.com

-3. This will create a ready to load edge-images.tar.gz (unless you have specified the -i|--images option) archive with the needed images.
+3. This will create a ready to load archive named edge-images.tar.gz.

-4. Copy this archive to your air-gapped machine
+4. Copy this archive to your air-gapped machine:

 scp edge-images.tar.gz <user>@<machine_ip>:/path

-28.4.2.4 Create a SUSE Edge Helm chart OCI images archive
+28.4.2.4 Create the Edge OCI chart images archive

 On a machine with internet access: